joshbegley/nyt-latest/previous.md

 `The former president is trying to help Josh Turek net a Senate seat in Iowa, which Democrats see as one of their best pickup opportunities of the midterms.`\
 https://www.nytimes.com/2026/07/29/us/politics/obama-endorses-turek-iowa-senate.html

-**Live Updates: Federal Reserve to Make a Close Call on Interest Rates**\
+**Live Updates: Fed Leaves Interest Rates Unchanged, but Internal Pressures Grow**\
-`Kevin M. Warsh, after his second meeting as the Fed’s chairman, will explain how officials are thinking about persistent inflation and a resilient job market.`\
+`Kevin M. Warsh, in his second news conference as the Federal Reserve’s chairman, will explain how officials are thinking about persistent inflation and a resilient job market.`\
 https://www.nytimes.com/live/2026/07/29/business/fed-meeting-rates-kevin-warsh

 **Today, In Short**\